elementary-data/awesome-dbt-tests/README.md

 We welcome contributions covering tests from any dbt package not listed above.

+## 🔎 dbt Tests categories

+[Data completeness](#data-completeness) - Tests to validate a dataset has all the expected records and data isn't missing.

 ## 🔎 dbt Tests Index

 ### Data completeness

-Tests to validate a dataset has all the expected records and data isn't missing.

 <details>
 <summary>